Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Remove-WebSitesHostName.md

 ```

 ### -SiteName
-Specifies the name of the site associated with the hostname being deleted.
+Specifies the name of the site associated with the host name being deleted.
 For example:

 `-SiteName "ContosoSite"`